aprilNH7/Journal8/README.md

 A: This course has been great in helping me achieve my professional goals by equipping me with essential and important skills in full stack development.
 I have learned to design and apply complex web applications, manage databases, and make sure secure data exchange between frontend and backend systems occured.
 The hands-on experience with numerous technologies and frameworks has increased my problem-solving abilities and made me a more marketable candidate in the tech industry.
 By mastering tools and techniques such as SPA architecture, NoSQL databases, and extensive API testing, I am now better prepared to tackle real-world challenges in my career.

 - Individual README.md files in zip projects.

-How has this course helped you in reaching your professional goals?
-What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?